ObjectModules/deploy/[Mapping]-Merging.md

 You may agree that _The Fourth_ is not even seen anywhere.

 But in fact _The Fourth_ is _THE ONE_ that bring _[[the routines|[Mapping]-Routines]]_, _[[spreading|[Mapping]-Spreading]]_, _[[employments|[Mapping]-Employment]]_ all together on making all the process to become final and settled .
 So it means that _The Fourth_ is exist from the beginning till the end. _The Fourth_ is exist everywhere. _The Fourth_ is overall.
 Without _The Fourth_ all is nothing!

-When we found this concept we always give our respect to _The Fourth_.
+We always gave you a sample in our live, beginning with the words _Consider in a sense way.. bla bla bla_.
+Here we apologize for not to do so.
+Since we found this concept we always give our respect to _The Fourth_.

 Please check the appearance of the settlement on the _[[next section|[Mapping]-Settlement]]_.
 ***